 Older HMI components began to show their age, requiring costly and inconvenient repairs.
 This was a key driver as the company evaluated a system upgrade.
 Source: Siemens

-In the early 1980s, the Bushy Park, Goose Creek plant was controlled entirely with Fisher (now Emerson) Provox distributed control systems.
+In the early 1980s, the Bushy Parkwww.cechina.cn, Goose Creek plant was controlled entirely with Fisher (now Emerson) Provox distributed control systems.
 This strategy was unchanged until 1999 when Robertson replaced a filter in the Vulkanox antidegradant chemicals production area that was controlled by a 20-year-old Provox DCS.
-Robertson’s choices were to keep the existing system and re-configure it for the new filterwww.cechina.cn, upgrade to a newer version of Provox, or upgrade to another system platform.
+Robertson’s choices were to keep the existing system and re-configure it for the new filter, upgrade to a newer version of Provox, or upgrade to another system platform.

 After comprehensive market and batch application comparisons, Robertson chose the Moore Apacs+ system.
 A key factor in Robertson’s decision was his goal to move to a solution that adhered to S88 batch management concepts.
 He envision